joelmartindev/joelmartindev/README.md

 # Hello there, I'm Joel! 👨‍💻

 - I'm a final year student at Metropolia studying ICT and majoring in Software Engineering
-- I have experience with desktop and web applications mostly with Java, JavaScript and React
+- I have school and personal experience with desktop and web applications made mostly with Java, JavaScript and React
+- At work I've done test automation with Robot Framework, Python & frontend development with JS
-- Currently I'm working on building a portfolio to get my first internship!
+- Currently I'm working on my thesis and building a portfolio to get my second internship!
 - All repos are my personal projects that I've worked on alone
   ## Projects to check out
 - [🚴 Bikeapp](https://github.com/joelmartindev/Helsinki-Bikeapp) (JavaScript, React, Node.js, PostgreSQL)
-- [✍️ Engineering thesis](https://github.com/joelmartindev/insinoorityo) WIP (LLMs, planning to use Java, not decided on everything yet)
+- [✍️ Engineering thesis](https://github.com/joelmartindev/insinoorityo) (Local LLMs, Llama 3.1, Ollama, LangChain, Python, React)
-- Future projects will include Next.js, Three.js, C#, .NET and more!
+- Future projects will include Next.js, Three.js, Java and more!
 <!--

 - 🔭 I’m currently working on ...